umarhassan1996/umarhassan1996/README.md

 ### Hello there! 👋

-### I'm Umar Hassan and I'm a digital content producer and copywriter who is based in the middle bit of England, Birmingham.
+### I'm Umar Hassan and I'm a data journalist and copywriter who is based in the middle bit of England, Birmingham.

 - 💻 I specialise in creating content for clients in the B2C and B2B space.
 - 📚 Learning R, SQL, D3.js, QGIS and Scrollama.js